 If you live near Charlottesville, you might have seen a card or ad like this one.
 I provide BMW repair and service in the Charlottesville area for post-vintage BMWs, including routine service, clutch/engine/transmission work, tires, oil leaks, and general mechanical restoration.
 Sometimes fully-refurbished transmissions are available on an exchange basis, and I accept mail-order component repair work for transmissions, cylinder heads, carburettors, final drives and so forth.

 Charlottesville, VA 22902

-Virginia Motorrad is on Route 1A of the Charlottesville Transit Service, just downhill from stop 12551.
-A block and a half west at Tenth Street you can pick up the Free Trolley, which covers downtown and the University, and passes the Amtrak and Greyhound stations.
+Virginia Motorrad is just downhill from stop 11321 of the Charlottesville Transit Service, served by every downtown bus route including the Free Trolley, which covers downtown and the University, and passes the Amtrak and Greyhound stations.

 I stock parts for routine service for most bikes, as well as cables, brake pads, and other parts that might be needed on short notice.
 Filters, oil, spark plugs, and other small parts (crush washers, bulbs, etc) are on hand.
 Labor is billed at $75/hr, and this includes all time I spend on your motorcycle, whether it's troubleshooting or ordering parts.
 You'll get full documentation of all work done.